 Caliber Options for Turkey Hunting

 Overall, a shotgun is easily the best choice for a weapon for turkey hunting.
 But what caliber of shotgun should you choose for your turkey gun?
-In this article we will cover the primary options you have for a caliber for turkey hunting.
+In this article, we will cover the primary options you have for caliber turkey hunting.

 The first option you have for a turkey hunting caliber is .410 bore (which is sometimes and incorrectly referred to as .410 gauge).
 A .410 is easily the smallest and least powerful of the traditional sizes of shotgun caliber.
 As a result, it is considered by many to be too light for turkey hunting, with the consensus being that a 20 gauge is the lightest you should go for turkey.